salabim/salabim/readme.md

 - Tracing facilities
 - Advanced statistical sampling

-In contrast to some other Python DES packages, Salabim does not require the use of yield statements for process control, making it more straightforward to use.
+In contrast to some other Python DES packages, salabim does not require the use of yield statements for process control, making it more straightforward to use.
 Salabim has minimal requirements, especially when animation is disabled.

 ## Features and documentation